 Harvey Guzzini Arc Floor Lamp

 Materials: Brown degrading acrylic lampshade, white inside.
-Chromed metal rod.
-White painted aluminium base.
+Long chromed metal (iron) rod.
+White painted round aluminium base, painted with textured paint.
 The base is filled with concrete.
-Chromed metal ashtray.
+Chrome ashtray on top.
 Bakelite socket.

 Height: 230 cm / 90.55”